killuazai/instacart-data-pipeline/CONTRIBUTING.md

 Use the following collaboration flow:

-`PULL -> BRANCH -> CHANGE -> VALIDATE -> COMMIT -> PUSH -> PULL REQUEST -> REVIEW -> MERGE`
+`ISSUE -> ASSIGN OWNER -> PULL -> BRANCH -> CHANGE -> VALIDATE -> PULL REQUEST -> REVIEW -> REVISE -> APPROVE -> MERGE`

 Do not create permanent folders for individual contributors.
 Organize work by pipeline layer or deliverable so the repository remains understandable after the project is handed off.

+## Issue and Reviewer Workflow

+Every task should begin with a GitHub issue created by the reviewer.
+The issue is the shared record of the requested work, its scope, and the result expected from the branch owner.

+1. The reviewer opens an issue describing the problem or requested improvement.
+2. The reviewer includes the affected pipeline layer or files, acceptance criteria, and any validation that must pass.
+3. The issue is assigned to the team member who will own the working branch.
+4. The branch owner creates a focused branch for that issue and completes the requested task.
+5. The branch owner opens a pull request, links the issue, and summarizes the implementation and validation results.
+6. The reviewer checks the pull request and leaves suggestions, questions, or required changes as review comments.
+7. The branch owner addresses every reviewer comment by updating the branch or explaining the decision when a change is not appropriate.
+8. After revisions are pushed, the branch owner replies to the relevant comments and requests another review.
+9. The reviewer confirms that the issue's acceptance criteria and requested changes have been satisfied before approving the pull request.
+10. The pull request is merged only after reviewer approval.
+The linked issue is then closed, preferably through a pull request keyword such as `Closes #42`.

+Reviewer comments are part of the task, not optional notes.
+The branch owner should follow actionable suggestions, ask for clarification when a comment is unclear, and avoid resolving a conversation until the feedback has been addressed.

 ## Before Starting

+1. Read the assigned GitHub issue and confirm its acceptance criteria.
+2. Ask the reviewer to clarify any missing or ambiguous requirement before implementation.
-1. Pull the latest `main` branch.
+3. Pull the latest `main` branch.
-2. Review [README.md](README.md) for the current architecture and execution order.
+4. Review [README.md](README.md) for the current architecture and execution order.
-3. Check [REPO_TREE.txt](REPO_TREE.txt) to locate the canonical notebook and its matching source or test file.
+5. Check [REPO_TREE.txt](REPO_TREE.txt) to locate the canonical notebook and its matching source or test file.
-4. Create a focused branch for one logical change.
+6. Create a focused branch for the assigned issue.
-5. Confirm which downstream layers, tests, documentation, and dashboard datasets may be affected.
+7. Confirm which downstream layers, tests, documentation, and dashboard datasets may be affected.

 ## Branch Naming

 Use a short lowercase branch name with hyphens.

+Include the GitHub issue number when possible so the branch is easy to trace back to its assignment.

 Examples:

-- `feature/bronze-products`
+- `feature/42-bronze-products`
-- `feature/silver-orders`
+- `feature/43-silver-orders`
-- `feature/gold-model`
+- `feature/44-gold-model`
-- `feature/analytics-product-pairs`
+- `feature/45-analytics-product-pairs`
-- `fix/silver-schema-context`
+- `fix/46-silver-schema-context`
-- `test/gold-reconciliation`
+- `test/47-gold-reconciliation`
-- `docs/data-model`
+- `docs/48-data-model`
-- `dashboard/reorder-view`
+- `dashboard/49-reorder-view`

 ## Canonical Pipeline Order